-Tying shoelaces is a real challenge for bionic hands because it requires significant dexterity.
-For a hand to truly play its part in this task, it should have good hand speed and the ability to switch grips with ease.
+Tying shoelaces is a real challenge for bionic hands.
+For a hand to truly play its part in this task, it must be highly responsive with good dexterity.

 Ossur i-Limb

 The i-Limb is one of the top-tier bionic hands both in terms of price and features.
-But we’re not that impressed with its role here.
-For more information, see our Ossur i-Limb.
+Here, it appears to be a little hesitant, but this may be due to the user rather than the hand.
+For more information, see Ossur i-Limb.
+Video source: manufacturer.

 Ottobock Michelangelo